gmhuili/CarND-LaneLines-P1/README.md

 # Setup

-Udacity provided sample images of 960 * 540 pixels to train our pipeline against.
+Udacity provided sample images of 960 x 540 pixels to train our pipeline against.
 Below are two of the provided images.

 ![Original Images](./docs/chosen_original_images.png)